logzly. Metal Fastener Insights

 Self‑tapping (self‑drilling)

-These screws have a sharp tip that cuts its own hole as you turn them.
-They are the go‑to for most DIY projects because they save you a drill bit.
-Look for a point that looks like a tiny drill bit – that’s the self‑drilling feature.
+These screws have a sharp point that cuts its own hole as you drive them.
+They’re perfect for most DIY jobs because you don’t need a separate drill bit.
+Look for a tip that resembles a tiny drill bit—that’s the self‑drilling feature.

 Self‑drilling (type “C”)

-A step up from self‑tapping, these have a built‑in drill bit that creates a pilot hole before the threads engage.
-They are great for thicker gauges or harder alloys where a simple self‑tapper would struggle.
+A step up from the basic self‑tapper, these have a built‑in drill bit that makes a pilot hole before the threads engage.
+They shine when you’re working with thicker gauges or harder alloys where a simple self‑tapper would stall.

 Thread‑forming

 Instead of cutting material, these screws push the metal aside to form threads.
-They are gentler on thin sheets and leave a cleaner hole.
-Use them when you need a reversible joint that won’t damage the sheet if you need to remove the screw later.
+They’re gentler on thin sheets and leave a cleaner hole.
+Use them when you need a joint you might want to take apart later without damaging the surrounding metal.

 Machine screws with nuts